MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/onprem-dr.md

 ### Limitations of this document

-This document won't go into specific configuration details for disaster recovery of AD FS, file storage components, or SQL server.
+This document won't go into specific configuration details for disaster recovery of the following components:
+  - AD FS
+  - File storage
+  - SQL server.

 ### Recommendations

-Remember to keep your DR environment updated with the latest Windows Updates so your environment has the latest security updates and it doesn't require any updates during a disaster event.
+Remember to keep your DR environment updated with the latest Windows Updates.
+Your environment will have the latest security updates and won't require updates during a disaster event.

-Ensure that you're applying new pre-requisites that are specified by Microsoft, keeping your Service Fabric Cluster updated and doing certificate rotations as required.
+Ensure that you're applying new pre-requisites that are specified by Microsoft.
+Also, keep your Service Fabric Cluster updated and do certificate rotations as required.

-Once you've read through this document write-up the steps that need to be taken by your team and run through this scenario multiple times to ensure you don't come across unexpected problems and minimize the potential downtime.
+Once you've read through this document, write-up the steps that need to be taken by your team.
+Afterwards, run through the steps multiple times to ensure you don't come across unexpected problems and minimize the potential downtime.

 ## Overview